pivotal/docs-tap/install-tanzu-cli.hbs.md

 The Tanzu CLI and plug-ins enable you to install and use the Tanzu Application Platform functions and features.

-As of TAP v{{ vars.tap_version }}+, the Tanzu CLI and the CLI plugins required to interact with TAP are released and distributed independently from TAP itself.
+As of Tanzu Application Platform v{{ vars.tap_version }}+, the Tanzu CLI and the CLI plugins required to interact with Tanzu Application Platform are released and distributed independently from Tanzu Application Platform itself.

 1. [Install the Tanzu CLI](#install-cli)
 1. [Install Tanzu CLI Plugins](#install-plugins)